foundriesio/docs/source/iotfoundry/lwm2m-appendix.rst

 .. include:: pyocd.include

 To flash the binaries, plug the K64F into your system via the USB connector labeled "SDA USB".
-Then, from the RTOS MicroPlatform installation directory::
+Then, from the Zephyr MicroPlatform installation directory::

     ./genesis flash -b frdm_k64f zephyr-fota-samples/dm-lwm2m